aiprof/datamining/about.markdown

 ---

 ## Grading Policies
-The final grade for this course will be determined based on the following weights for each item.
+The final grades for this course will be determined based on the following weights for each item.
 Students will be given a grade solely based on the stated requirements.

 | Type	 | %  |
 | -------| -------|